-- (1) Some children will avoid the returning parent for awhile; - (2) On the other hand, other children will "cling".
+- (1) Some children will avoid the returning parent for a while; - (2) On the other hand, other children will "cling".
 That reaction will disappear over time as they realize that you leave and then come back; - (3) Spend some time with each of your children doing an activity they are particularly fond of.
 You can thus re-acquaint yourself with each child within an environment where the child feels comfortable.
-Each child thus feels that he/she is special and appreciated for what he/she is; and - (4) Expect your children to have changed as well, both physically and emotionally.
-The changes in your children are sometimes barely discernible, but if you leave for awhile you will note upon your return that your youngest one is walking, that your fourth grader learned the multiplication table, and that your teenage daughter has a new boyfriend.
+Each child thus feels that he/she is special and appreciated for what he/she is; and

+(4) Expect your children to have changed as well, both physically and emotionally.
+The changes in your children are sometimes barely discernible, but if you leave for a while you could note upon your return that your youngest one is walking, that your fourth grader learned the multiplication table, and that your teenage daughter has a new boyfriend.

-CHAPTER 13: THINGS TO DO CHECKLIST
+CHAPTER 13: PRE-DEPLOYMENT CHECKLIST